Realtek PCIe GBE Family Controller Driver, Network Disconnects, Cable Errors, and Missing Adapter Issues

 What was tried: Driver updates, power setting changes, switching between wired and wireless connections, network resets, and even full system reinstalls.
 None changed the pattern.

-What this turned out to be: A firmware-level issue affecting the motherboard rather than the network driver.
+What this turned out to be:motherboard firmware-related network issue rather than the network driver.

 Where this sometimes ended: Reinstalling or updating the motherboard BIOS stopped the disconnects without further driver changes.

-Problem: Network cable unplugged or adapter errors linked to duplex state
+Problem: Realtek PCIe GBE Family Controller Network cable unplugged or adapter errors linked to duplex state

-What users observed: The adapter reported errors such as cable disconnects even though the physical connection was intact.
+What users observed: The adapter reported errors such as network cable unplugged even though the physical connection was intact.
 Connectivity was unreliable and dropped without warning.

 What was tried: Focus remained on the adapter configuration after driver changes failed to stabilize the connection.

-How this played out: Changing how the connection negotiated send/receive behavior resolved the error for some systems, suggesting a configuration mismatch rather than a faulty driver.
+How this played out: Changing the duplex/negotiation settings resolved the error for some systems, suggesting a configuration mismatch rather than a faulty driver.

 What users observed: System logs repeatedly recorded messages stating the Realtek PCIe GBE Family Controller was disconnected from the network.
 These events coincided with brief or repeated loss of connectivity.